When Anger Feels Scary

 I have a greater capacity for assertiveness than I used to, though I have lots farther to grow.
 Often, the person on the other end of the situation is trying to grow their capacity for connection in their own way as well.

-There is beauty in the desire to imagine what might be possible when the most unpracticed parts of me find ways to speak.
+There is beauty in the desire to imagine what might be possible when the most unpracticed parts of me find ways to come alive.

 Somewhere inside, anger wants something good.
 Peace.
 Dignity.
 Better ways to connect.